Flag of North Dakota: Design

 The flag's official proportions are 33:26, which is notably shorter than many other state flags.
 However, in practice, the flag is often produced and sold in 5:3 ratios.
-The state code specifies that the flag must be made from blue silk or another material capable of withstanding the elements.

 The greater coat of arms of the United States of America.

 According to state law, the design of the flag mirrors that of the First North Dakota Infantry's standard during the Spanish–American War and the Philippine–American War.
 This makes the flag similar to the greater coat of arms of the United States, and nearly identical to many other regimental standards, and current state flags.

 A banner with the national coat of arms was carried by all infantry regiments from 1890 to 1904, with the sole distinction being the unit designation inscribed on the scroll underneath the coat of arms.
 The regimental colors of the North Dakotan troops, for instance, were adorned with the inscription "1st North Dakota Infantry".

 It is one of nine U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, Missouri, New York, Oregon, Pennsylvania, and Wyoming.